Nvme816/ai-resume-site-ats-analytics/resume.md

 - Validated security-relevant alerts at the platform layer, filtering false positives and routing high-confidence signals to the SOC with infrastructure, identity, and business impact context
 - Drove a 60% reduction in Priority-1 incidents by identifying low-signal alerts, triaging alert-triggered automation failures, and escalating issues with business and security context
 - Increased alert signal fidelity by suppressing noisy telemetry and supporting tuning thresholds based on financial and security impact
-- Restored service by triaging alert-detected failures across infrastructure, identity, APIs, and automation layers using observability, structured logging, and targeted data validation
+- Restored service by triaging alert-detected failures across infrastructure, identity, APIs, and automation layers using observability, structured log validation
 - Sustained secure uptime for regulated financial operations across AWS, edge, and automation platforms
 - Maintained audit-ready monitoring, logging, and access telemetry to validate secure production execution and support compliance reporting
 - Delivered 24×7×365 incident summaries, operational data management, and platform risk visibility reports to senior management